 4.)
 Get a good set of curtains

 Invest in some curtains that go above the windows and reach all the way down to the floor.
-Having curtains that go from the floor to the ceiling will instantly make the ceilings look higher up meaning your room will instantly look larger.
+Having curtains that go from the floor to the ceiling will instantly make the ceilings look higher up, meaning your room will instantly look larger.
 This is a quick way and can be an inexpensive way, if you know where to look, to give a room a major facelift making it look doubly as large as it is.

 5.)
 Use large pieces of furniture instead of small items

 If you try to fill a small space with a ton of small decorative pieces trying to fill the room up, then it can actually start looking cluttered, annoying, and even smaller than it is.
-Instead of having small pieces everywhere in the room, give the room a chance to breathe and just have a few larger things here and there that highlight the room.
-Having a few larger items will also give the illusion that there is more space then there is which tricks the eye into thinking that the room is bigger than it is.
+Instead of having small pieces everywhere in the room, give the room a chance to breathe and have a few larger things here and there that highlight the room.
+Having a few larger items will also give the illusion that there is more space than there is, which tricks the eye into thinking that the room is bigger than it is.

 6.)
 Hang large art pieces

-If your living space is small but you want something to put on the walls and add a little flare to the room, go for a piece of art or something like a large wall mirror instead of several small pieces bunched together and stick with decorating just one wall of the room.
+If your living space is small, but you want something to put on the walls and add a little flare to the room, go for a piece of art or something like a large wall mirror instead of several small pieces bunched together and stick with decorating just one wall of the room.
 Decorating just one wall instead of all of them will keep your room from feeling cluttered and starting to look like the walls are closing in and getting tight.
 Large-scale art on one wall of the room will give your eyes a great focal point to look at and will help make the room look larger at the same time.

 7.)
 Show off the legs